 You can also have a workout at your own pace at an outdoor gym – free gym equipment located in parks around the country.

 Get fit in your own home

 Your phone is also a handy tool for improving your fitness.
-One of the most famous apps is the Couch to 5k programme, which is designed for people wanting to take up running.
-If you prefer your exercise slightly more extreme, check out the Zombies Run! app (no baseball bats required).
+One of the most famous apps is the Couch to 5k programme, which is designed for people who want to take up running.
+If you prefer your exercise slightly more extreme, check out the Zombies Run! app.

-If running doesn’t interest you then Sworkit offers strength, cardio, yoga and stretching workouts.
-Freeletics is a personal trainer app that creates a training plan made up of high-intensity workouts based on your bodyweight.
+If you’re not a runner Sworkit offers strength, cardio, yoga and stretching workouts.
+Freeletics is a personal trainer app that creates a training plan made up of high-intensity workouts based on your bodyweight).

 Join a class or team